ersincebi/phalcon_restful_api/README.md

 - Clone the project
 - In the project folder run `make all`
 - Hit the IP address with postman
-- database not loads the database file is under ./docker/mysql/phalcon.sql
+- if database not loads to the mysql, file is under ./docker/mysql/phalcon.sql

 ### Features
 ##### JWT Tokens